loganandersen/block-pushing-game/doc/backlog.md

 - The player should be able to move orthogonally in all directions.
 - Player should stop at walls
 - Player should be able to push boxes around
+- Player should

 ### Mechanics
+- Buttons,
+  - Button should be able to
+- Flag
+  - A flag that the player has to get to to beat the level.

 # Documentation
 ## Readme
 A readme for this repo should be created, and it should have...